mxagar/python_interviews/01_Data_Structures/Data_Structures.md

 ### Lists: Definition

-- Sequences of elements of ddifferent type
+- Sequences of elements of different type
 - Slicing: inclusive start, exclusive end
 - For loops on lists
 - Concatenation